konsumer/pdpi/README.md

 ## additional plugins

 Above, I instructed you to install `pd-plugin` which can load LADSPA plugins (using `plugin~` in puredata,) many of which are awesome building blocks for extremely complicated and efficient synth/effect modules.
-If you'd like a whole bunch of LADSPA plugins installed, run `apt-get install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins rev-plugins`
+If you'd like a whole bunch of LADSPA plugins installed, run `apt-get install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins rev-plugins wah-plugins fil-plugins`

 ## speed tweaks